KhronosGroup/glslang/gtests/README.md

 --------------------

-Please make sure you have a copy of [Google Test][gtest] checked out under the `External` directory before building.
+Please make sure you have a copy of [Google Test][gtest] checked out under the `external` directory before building.
 After building, just run the `ctest` command or the `gtests/glslangtests` binary in your build directory.

 The `gtests/glslangtests` binary also provides an `--update-mode` command